minghunghw/Intel16-OpenTitanSoC/ip/xbar/README.md

 # Crossbar

-Main crossbar connects core, instruction RAM, data RAM, and other communication protocol.
+Main crossbar connects core, instruction RAM, data RAM, and peripheral bridge.
 If you want to generate the RTL, type
 ```
 make main
 ```